jordanmar51/NOR_Analysis/README.md

     1. Open output_file.xlsx in Excel
     2. Go to the Automate tab → Click New Script in Scripting Tools section
-    3. Clear editor of all contents, copy and paste the contents of `machine_OfficeScript_for_DI_calc.txt` into the editor
+    3. Clear editor of all contents, copy and paste the contents of `auto_OfficeScript_for_DI_calc.txt` into the editor
     4. Save and run the script, a completion message will appear if script was successfully executed.